TTD Family Hiking Rocky Tanton

 A Trek to Remember

-In Rocky Mountain National Park, hiking is the number-one activity.
+In Rocky Mountain National Park, hiking is the number one activity.
 Whether you are walking around a peaceful lake trail or climbing a 14er, this park has something for you!
-We have compiles a short list of hikes at a variety of skill levels, so you can find the perfect trail adventure for you.
+We have compiled a short list of hikes at a variety of skill levels, so you can find the perfect trail adventure for you.

 Easy: Hike Without the Incline

-For those with restriction of time, mobility or skills a simple trek around a lake or meadow will suffice quite nicely.
+For those with restrictions of time, mobility, or skills a simple trek around a lake or meadow will suffice quite nicely.
 The ambiance and wildlife are just as spectacular if you aren't huffing and puffing up a steep mountainside, after all.
-We suggest trying these trails out:
+We suggest trying these trials out:

 3. Copeland Falls: Enjoy an easy hike with a great payoff!
 These gloriously cascading falls are at the end of a 0.3-mile hike with little to no incline.
 This trail starts at the Wild Basin Trailhead in the Wild Basin area of the national park, south on Highway 7 from Estes Park.
 Option: Slightly more advanced hikers can continue on to Calypso Cascades along the Thunder Lake Trail for about another 1.1 miles.
 This journey involves a slight, 780-foot incline.